-2. That external fpiritual good things, the ministry, and ordinances of the gospel, &c. are so far good for us, as they conduce to our interval spiritual good: and they being ordinarily so, it must be concluded, that ordinarily it is good for us that we enjoy them, and be not deprived of them.
-God may see the cutting Christians short of those privileges, and liberties, to be sometimes needful for them; and then even this also makes for their good; whereof more anon.

-3. That our inward spiritual good, is good for us, so far forth as it tends to our eternal good: and therefore grace is ever good for us.
-It is ever true; it is good to be holy, good to be homble, to be in the fear of God, and to flourish in his grace.
+- (2.)
+That external spiritual good things, the ministry, and ordinances of the gospel, &c. are so far good to us, as they conduce to our eternal spiritual good; and they being ordinarily so, it must be concluded, that ordinarily it is good for us, that we enjoy them, and be not deprived of them.
+God may see the cutting Christians short of those privileges, and liberties, to be sometimes needful for them; and then even this also makes for their good: whereof more anon. - (3.)
+That our inward spiritual good, is good for us, so far forth as it tends to our eternal good: and therefore grace is ever good for us.
+It is ever true it is good to be holy, good to be humble, to be in the fear of God, and to flourish in his grace.
 We may have too much money, too much credit, but we can never have too much grace.
-Our greatest flourishing and fruitsulness in grace, will certainly abound to our more full reward.

-4. Note, That this is the plain fente and meaning of the promife, 'all things shall work for good,' that is, whatsoever befals, shall certainly promote our internal and eternal welfare; and as far forth as the outward privileges of the gospel, yea, and the good things of this life, conduce towards this, all shall work for these also.
-If it be good for us to be rich, if it be good for us to be in honour, good for us to be at liberty; good for our fouls, good in reference to our eternal state; if it be good for us that we enjoy the ministry of the gospel; there shall nothing befal us, that shall hinder; there shall be nothing wanting to us, that might further this our good.
+Our greatest flourishing and fruitfulness in grace, will certainly abound to our more full reward. - (4.)
+Note, that this is the plain sense, and meaning of the promise, "all things shall work for good," that is, whatsoever befalls, shall certainly promote our internal and eternal welfare; and as far forth as the outward privileges of the gospel, yea, and the good things of this life, conduce towards this, all shall work for these also. good for us to be rich,-if it be good for us to be in honour,-good for us to be at liberty,-good for our souls,-good in reference to our eternal state, -if it be good for us that we enjoy the ministry of the gospel, there shall nothing befall us, that shall hinder; there shall be nothing wanting to us, that might further this our good.

-The fum is, That all providential dispensations shall be so ordered, that we shall want nothing but what it is better to want than have: we shall suffer nothing but what we cannot well be without, but what the good of our souls requires; and that which we do possess, and that which we do fusier, shall not fail of bringing about its end, the advancing our eternal good.
+The sum is, that all providential dispensations shall be so ordered, that we shall want nothing but what it is better to want than have; we shall suffer nothing but what we cannot well be without, but what the good of our souls requires; and that which we do possess, and that which we do suffer, shall not fail of bringing about its end, the advancing our eternal good.

-And if this be the meaning, what a glorious promife is this?
-What can any rational man defire more? nothing shall befal him but shall be for his good: he shall be deprived or kept short of nothing, but what he had better be without than havethat is unfatisfied with this promife, it is either from luft or unbelief; either he doth not believe, that God is true, and will perform this word: or elfe it is because his lust must be satisfied, though with the denial of his reason and interest; he that desires an estate in the world, ease, pleasure, liberty; or any thing elte upon any other terms, but as they may be for his real good, hath as much loft his wits as his faith: and he that will take upon him to know what is good for him, better than God, may as well take upon him to govern the world.
-You may with as good reason, defire a fever, or a dropfy, that you may have the pleafure of your drink; as for the pleafures that carnal things would bring you in, to defire them, when they would be a fnare to your fouls.
+And if this be the meaning, what a glorious promise is this?
+What can any rational man desire more?
+Nothing shall befall him but shall be for his good: he shall be deprived or kept short of nothing, but what he had better be without than have.
+He that is unsatisfied with this promise, it is either from lust or unbelief; either he doth not believe that God is true and will perform this word, or else it is because his lust must be satisfied, though with the denial of his reason and interest.
+He that desires an estate in the world, ease, pleasure, liberty, or any thing else upon any other terms, but as they may be for his real good, hath as much lost his wits as his faith; and he that will take upon him to know what is good for him, better than God, may as well take upon him to govern the world. may with as good reason, desire a fever, or a dropsy, that you may have the pleasure of your drink; as for the pleasures that carnal things would bring you in, to desire them, when they would be a snare to your souls.